Frequently Asked Questions

 What do you mean by community-owned land?

 On behalf of the community, the Community Land Trust in the Southern Berkshires (CLTSB) purchases or is given land beneath a home, farm, or business, and holds that land in perpetuity.
-Those who own property on the land enter into a land lease agreement with the CLT.
+Those who own buildings and other improvements on the land enter into a land lease agreement with CLTSB.
 The land lease specifies the terms by which the lease holder occupies the land.
 The terms of the lease may address economic goals such as affordability, or environmental goals such as organic land care, or social goals such as providing homes specifically for the elderly or farmers.
 In this way the terms of the land lease for community-owned land enable the community to allocate the land for strategic purposes.

 What do you mean by permanently affordable?

 Affordability is relative to the local economy.
-The Community Land Trust (CLT) ensures permanent affordability through the terms of the land lease.
-The land lease specifies a formula for calculating the purchase/sale price of the property on CLT land.
-The formula determines the replacement cost of the property and then adjusts that number for deterioration (current condition).
-This approach removes the land value from the price of the property and aligns the price of the property with local wages and materials cost.
+The Community Land Trust in the Souther Berkshires (CLTSB) ensures permanent affordability through the terms of the land lease.
+The land lease specifies a formula for calculating the purchase/sale price of the property on CLTSB land.
+The formula determines the replacement cost of the buildings and other improvements and then adjusts that number for deterioration (current condition).
+This approach removes the land value from the price of improvements and aligns the sale price with local wages and materials cost.
 Removing the land value from the price reduces buyer debt.

 What is a land lease?

-A land lease is a contract between the CLT and the leaseholder that controls occupancy of the land.
+A land lease is a contract between CLTSB and the leaseholder that controls occupancy of the land.
 The land lease is for 98 years.
 It is renewable, transferrable and inheritable.
-It includes a resale formula to determine the sale price when the leaseholder decides to sell the property on the land.
+It includes a resale formula to determine the sale price when the leaseholder decides to sell buildings and other improvements on the land.
 CLTSB holds the option to repurchase improvements at resale.